Sources of metrics

 The University subscribes to the largest commercially-available databases, Elsevier's Scopus and Clarivate Analytics' Web of Science and Digital Science's Dimensions, as well as the metrics analysis tools Journal Citations Reports and Essential Sciences Indicators from Clarivate.
 Dimensions also offers aggregated metrics for institutions, authors and groups of publications.

 These databases contain data from thousands of peer-reviewed sources.
-There is significant overlap between the three databases but there are some differences in coverage.
-For STEM subjects, most publications can be found in each of the databases.
-Scopus and Dimensions may have better coverage for some Social Sciences and Humanities disciplines.
-In addition to this, coverage differs for:
+There is a significant overlap between the three databases but some coverage differences.
+Most publications for STEM subjects can be found in each database.

-When looking at automatically-created author profiles, we find Scopus is better than Web of Science and Dimensions at assigning publications to authors correctly, but no database is infallible.
-Scopus allows you to correct your author profile if anything is incorrect (instructions can be found here).
-It's worth checking publication numbers for these profiles with a human-curated source, such as myPublications or a researcher's webpage if their profiles are not linked to ORCID.
+Databases sometimes attribute publications to authors incorrectly, although you can usually request an edit if you notice a mistake.
+It's worth checking publication numbers for database author profiles against these profiles with a human-curated source, such as myPublications or a researcher's webpage if their profiles are not linked to ORCID.

 We subscribe to Altmetric Explorer, which tracks various online sources including online news, blogs, social media and policy documents for mentions of academic publications.
 It produces a single Altmetric score for each publication, but also allows a researcher to drill down to discover how and where their outputs have been mentioned.